pradeepadlakondawar/Ansible/README.md

-Here’s a general template for the **README** of your main repository (Ansible repo), which contains all your individual projects.
-The README includes a section for each project and its respective README.

----

 # Ansible Projects Repository

 This repository contains a collection of projects and automation playbooks built using **Ansible**.
 Each project aims to automate various tasks such as provisioning infrastructure, configuration management, and application deployment, with a focus on using Ansible’s powerful automation capabilities.